No.7951947, Lance Sergeant, Alan Richard DUFF

 Alan Richard Duff 1922-1945 - Alan Duff (Leyton C.H.S) who was our most remarkably talented junior player, took the British U18 title on three consecutive occasions, in 1937, 1938 and 1939.

 It is sad that Alan Duff died serving his country.
-As a lieutenant in the Royal Tank Regiment he was involved in the liberation of the Netherlands where he was killed on April 8th 1945, with the war drawing to a close.
+As an acting Lance Sergeant in the Royal Tank Regiment he was involved in the liberation of the Netherlands where he was killed on April 8th 1945, with the war drawing to a close.

 3 Tank Regiment had just crossed the Weser near Stolzenau, NW of Hanover.
 From a member on WW2talk.com, Tim Payne, came this|